How Web Scraping Can be used to Automate Dropshipping

 Updated: Feb 12

-Over the past two decades, we have essentially witnessed the evolution of the internet from a geek fueled hobby to a common man’s daily functioning tool for pretty much everything.
+Over the past two decades, the internet has evolved from a geek’s work to a common man’s daily functioning tool for pretty much everything.
 Widespread usage of the internet has not only simplified day to day functioning but has also opened new avenues of possibilities one couldn’t’ imagine before.

 However, with online services gaining traction, giving rise to e-commerce stores, the need to maintain a physical store with a large staff is no more a prerequisite to running a successful retail business.
 While Online shopping has revolutionized how goods are sold, they come with their own challenges:

 The stock needs to be purchased in advance.